 Destination – Dharamkot (486 km)

-People taking the option of coming up with their personal vehicle is also a blissful decision because the drive to Dharamshala is scenic and one cannot miss those views.
+People taking the option of coming up with their vehicle is also blissful because the drive to Dharamshala is scenic, and one cannot miss those views.

 Ahh, you hoped in your comfort buses and ready to leave.